Palliative Care Questions

-It’s for family, friends or neighbours.
-It’s also for doctors, nurses and other healthcare workers and providers.
+It is for family, friends or neighbours.
+It is also for doctors, nurses and other healthcare workers and providers.

-- if you are known to a specialist palliative care service
+- If you are known to a specialist palliative care team or service

-We understand that your time is important.
-If our nurses are on other calls, rather than keep you on hold we will ask you to leave a message.
+If our palliative care nurses are on other calls, rather than keep you on hold we will ask you to leave a message.
 We will call you back within half an hour.

-If you call outside of our operational hours of 7am-10pm, you can leave a message and the nurse will return your call.
+If you call outside of our operational hours of 7am-10pm, you can leave a message and a nurse will return your call after 7am.